 Hex Key - Supplied and located in a dedicated storage position on the machine.
-(Fig. 1)Flat Bladed Screwdriver - Not supplied.
+(Fig. 1) Flat Bladed Screwdriver - Not supplied.
 10mm Spanner - Not supplied.

-5mm Allen Key - Not supplied.
+5mm Hex Key - Not supplied.
+Pliers - Not supplied.

 Note: The assembly process is a 'one time assembly'.